oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE: `minimumRequiredocalizedDataSemanticVersion` can differ from `semanticVersion` for two reasons.
 First, successive versions of a translated component (even versions whose minor version component is incremented) might be able to use the same set of translated strings.
 Second, the translation itself might be versioned if, for example, the translation author discovers a typo or decides to clarify a message string.

-> EXAMPLE: In this example, the tool is at version 3.3, but it only requires strings at version 3.1, because tool versions 3.2 and 3.3 didn’t affect any user-facing localizable strings.
+> EXAMPLE 1: In this example, the tool is at version 3.3, but it only requires strings at version 3.1, because tool versions 3.2 and 3.3 didn’t affect any user-facing localizable strings.
 Therefore, the translation at index 0 in `theRun.translations` ([§3.14.9](#translations-property)) is acceptable.
 >
 > ```json
 > {                                  # A run object (§3.14).